Nova1Himanshu/ridobee-ui-prototype/README.md

-# RidoBee – UI Prototype & Product Validation
+# RidoBee – Product Validation & UX

-RidoBee is an early-stage ride-hailing SaaS platform focused on rural and semi-urban India.
+RidoBee is an early-stage ride-hailing concept focused on rural and semi-urban India.

-This repository does NOT contain production code.
+This repository is intentionally **code-free**.

-It exists to:
-- Document product ideas
+## Purpose
+- Validate real-world transportation problems
-- Share UI/UX flows
+- Share and review UI/UX flows
-- Collect developer feedback
-- Prepare for a future coded rebuild (React / Flutter)

-## Current Stage
-- Prototype built on Lovable (no-code)
-- Real users & drivers being tested
-- Focus on simplicity, low confusion, and real-world usability

-## Goals
+- Document learnings from drivers and passengers
+- Avoid premature engineering decisions

+## What this repo contains
-- Validate core ride booking flow
+- User flow documentation
-- Identify rural user pain points
-- Remove unnecessary features
-- Design a scalable but simple UI

-## Tech (Planned)
-- Frontend: React / Flutter
+- Screenshots / mockups
+- Feedback notes
+- Product thinking

+## What this repo does NOT contain
+- Production code
-- Backend: Firebase
+- Backend logic
-- Payments: UPI (Phase 2)

-## Status
-Prototype & validation phase
+- Payments or integrations
+- Final architecture decisions

+The goal is to first build clarity, not complexity.